broilo/Summaries/aws-ec2/README.md

 ## Auto Scaling Groups

 ### What's an ASG?

 * In real-life, the load on your websites and application can change.
 * In the cloud, you can create and get rid of servers very quickly.
 * The goal of an ASG is to:
-    * Scale out (add EC2 instances) to match an increased load.
+    - Scale out (add EC2 instances) to match an increased load.
-    * Scale in (remove EC2 instances) to match a decreased load.
+    - Scale in (remove EC2 instances) to match a decreased load.
-    * Ensure we have a minimum and a maximum number of machines running.
+    - Ensure we have a minimum and a maximum number of machines running.
-    * Automatically register new instances to a load balancer.
+    - Automatically register new instances to a load balancer.

+## Elastic Block Stores (EBS)

+### What's and EBS Volume?

+* An EC2 machine loses its root volume (main drive) when it's manually terminated.
+* Unexpected terminations might happen from time to time.
+* Sometimes, you need a way to store your instance data somewhere
+* An EBS volume is a network drive that you can attach to your instaces while they run.
+* It allows your instances to persist data.
+* It's locked to an AZ.
+    * To move a volume accross, first you need to snapshot it.